 If English is not your first language, you will need to provide evidence that you can understand English to a satisfactory level.
 English language requirements for this course are normally:

-- IELTS (academic) 6.0 overall with a minimum of 5.5 in each component, or equivalent
+- IELTS (Academic) 6.0 with a minimum of 5.5 in each component of writing, speaking, listening and reading, or equivalent

 View further information about our English language requirements.